 The impact of conflict and war harms people and planet.
 Developing skills in peace making and reconciliation can inform our response.
-Use the Anglican Difference course to learn about environmental justice and conflict from the Difference blog posts here and read a blog post about climate change and conflict here.
+Use the Difference course to learn about environmental justice and conflict from the Difference blog posts here and read a blog post about climate change here.

 Nature is often a casualty of war.
 Conflicts destroy habitats, kill wildlife and generate pollution - with major consequences for decades.
 Nature loss also affects human living conditions, contributing to mass migration and instability.
 About 35% of Europe's biodiversity, concentrated in Ukraine, which represents less than 6% of the continent's territory, is under severe threat.
+Climate disasters also damage or change huge areas of land, forcing people to migrate differently and increasing competition for resources.
+When governments are in conflict, less attention is given to climate action.

 Many Anglicans live in places of war, are emerging from conflict, or are themselves refugees.
 Inspired by their faith, they are often the reconcilers and menders in their communities.
-Faith groups are helping to restore land destroyed in conflict, or support communities where livelihoods and security are under pressure due to nature loss.
+Faith groups are also leading mediation and dialogue between different communities as they build their resilience to changing patterns of land and resource use.